SpacialCircumstances/minipython-compiler/README.md

 ## Conclusion

 Minipython was choosen by me as a simple project to learn how to write a compiler in Rust.

 Overall, the experience was decently smooth.
 [LALRPOP](https://github.com/lalrpop/lalrpop) is a really great parser generator.
 It's decently easy to use, with good error messages, and thanks to cargo very well-integrated into the build process.
 The only caveat was that I had to write my own lexer, but that was necessary anyways, because I processed indentation in the lexer to let the parser stay Type-2.
 Writing a lexer took some time due to the complexity of parsing indentation, comments etc. correctly, but Rust turns out to be a language well suited to the task, thanks to the wide support of control flow (returns from loop etc.) and thanks to iterators.

 At the same time, Rust's preference for mutable strings and slices makes writing the AST a bit more awkward, because it either requires keeping the entire source code just for the slices into it, frequent cloning, or string interning.
 I went with the last solution.
 While string interning is good for performance, it also makes printing, debugging and testing a bit harder.
 Cloning would have probably been the better choice, but Rust inspired me to be very performance-aware, even if it is really unneccessary.
 The usual caveat with premature optimization applies especially to Rust, a language that is very explicit about performance costs.

+Working with trees (the AST and the IR tree) in Rust is somewhat hard due to the lifetime semantics and requires some cloning (or a different strategy, like a memory arena).
+Still, Rust's enums and pattern matching are comparable to ML-family functional languages, and this is a definitive advantage when writing compilers.
+Rust just makes working with naively-modeled trees hard, and that is a disadvantage when writing optimizations, analysis phases and AST-to-IR conversions.

+Generating code in C was obviously quite easy due to the limited nature of minipython.
+I would have preferred to compile to LLVM via [inkwell](https://github.com/TheDan64/inkwell), but I sadly couldn't get it to work on Windows, so I decided to compile to C instead.